pantheon-systems/documentation/source/content/certification/study-guide-cms/chapter-3-site-creation.md

 Pantheon’s **cloud based file system,** runs multiple layers of caching and is designed to stay in sync as you work and scale.
 Files are replicated for high availability.

-**Redis** is provided for sites that require persistent object cache backend.
+An **Object Cache** is provided for sites needing faster performance through Redis.
 Put simply, Redis helps accelerate the logged in experience of the CMS, such as the content editorial experience or the shopping chart experience.
 Pantheon manages Solr services to provide full-text search at incredible speed with zero overhead required.

 This architecture provides everything needed to build, launch and manage websites that achieve unmatched performance and reliability.

-The next two chapters will dive deeper into these layers of Edge technology [todo link] and CMS Infrastructure [todo link].
+The next two chapters will dive deeper into these layers of [Edge technology](/certification/study-guide/chapter-4-edge) and [CMS Infrastructure](/certification/study-guide/chapter-5-cms).

 <Alert title="Key Takeaways"  type="info" >